Case Study of Stroke: Assisting a 62-year-old to live independently after Physical Therapy

 Lessons Learned And Expert Recommendations

 This case demonstrates how strengthening physical therapy can improve a stroke patient’s outcome.
-We do not recover solely from medication; recovery involves emotional support for the patient with encouragement and motivation, reestablished mobility, patient patient-designated rehabilitation approach, and a reestablished sense of self after loss of mobility.
+We do not recover solely from medication; recovery involves emotional support for the patient with encouragement and motivation, reestablished mobility, patient-designated rehabilitation approach, and a reestablished sense of self after loss of mobility.

 What We Learned: